astroML/astroML/README.rst

 ``astroML``, with code that selects the faster routine if it's available.
 (For an example of how this works, see the definition of the ``lomb_scargle`` function in ``astroML/periodogram.py``).
-This policy exists for two reasons:
+This policy exists for a few reasons:

 1. it allows novice users to have all the functionality of ``astroML`` without requiring the headache of complicated installation steps.
 2. it serves a didactic purpose: python-only implementations are often easier to read and understand than equivalent implementations in C or cython.
 3. it enforces the good coding practice of avoiding premature optimization.
    First make sure the code works (i.e. write it in simple python).
 Then create an optimized version in the addons.

 If this policy proves especially burdensome in the future, it may be revisited.